skiffos/SkiffOS/configs/core/pinephone_manjaro_phosh/buildroot_ext/package/skiff-core-pinephone-manjaro-phosh/README.md

 This is a skiff core setup based on the Manjaro Phosh for PinePhone build.

+The default passcode is empty, just press the "enter" key to log in.

 ## Building the Base Image

 The base image is downloaded automatically from Docker Hub from